prrvchr/mDriveOOo/source/mDriveOOo/registration/PrivacyPolicy_en.md

 ## Introduction:

-the privacy of our mDriveOOo software users is very important to us, and we are commited to safeguarding it.
+The privacy of our mDriveOOo software users is very important to us, and we are commited to safeguarding it.

 This policy explains what we do with your personal information.